grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 The _Prospect's_ bow tilted towards the depths.
 Percy and Hemi grabbed the hanging leather straps a counter-angled their ankles against the incline.
 They were going down fast enough that they could feel their stomachs rise slightly against the descent.

 The ship-to-ship radio lit up, and the communication from the pursuing sub continued where it had left off when Percy closed the hatch.
 "Diving submarine: you are ordered to discontinue your dive.
 Return to the surface and disengage your engines.
 If you do not, we _will_ launch a torpedo at you.
-Under the International Water Territorial Authority Control Aggreement we are permitted to inspect any---" Percy punch the button cutting power to the ship-to-ship radio.
+Under the International Water Territorial Authority Control Aggreement we are permitted to inspect any---" Percy punched the button cutting power to the ship-to-ship radio.

+### Figuring out what the pursuing sub is going to do

 "If they want to sink us so bad, why didn't they just torpedo us already?"
 Owen asked.